SmartDataAnalytics/SDA-Publications/README.md

     git clone https://github.com/YourGitHubAccount/SDA-Publications.git
     cd SDA-Publications
     ```
 * Open sda.bib with [**JabRef**](http://www.jabref.org/) or a compatible editor and add your missing entries.
-You can fetch your entries automatically from DBLP using the Python script "src/find_new_entries.py".
+You can fetch your missing entries automatically from DBLP using the Python script "src/find_new_entries.py".
 Simply replace Jens's DBLP URL in line 12 by your own and run the script. **Note that you must still add keywords yourself, as outlined in the next step.**
 * Entries **must contain the *keywords* tag** and the entries must follow the guidelines described below.
     - The keywords are used to render a list of publications on the SDA website for each person, group and each project.
 In order for publications to show up in the correct lists, please pick a consistent keyword schema:
         * All _papers from one person_ should have a common keyword, for example the last name.